norihiro/obs-graphical-volmeter/README.md

 ## Introduction

-This plugin displays a volume meter as a video source.
+This plugin displays a volume meter of the main mix.

 ## Properties

-### Source
+### Track

-Choose an audio source.
+Choose the track of main mix.